FAQs about the water bottle bylaw which is now in effect as of May 1, 2019

 Who else has passed this bylaw?

-Two other MA towns have passed this bylaw - Sudbury MA and Concord MA, and one nearly ready in W. Tisbury, MA.
+Two other MA towns have passed this bylaw - Sudbury MA and Concord MA.
 Hundreds of universities and municipalities have passed similar regulations that limit the sale of water in PET plastic.
+W. Tisbury MA has passed a bylaw that eliminates both water and soda in plastic and is now awaiting approval from the State Attorney General.

 Concord MA passed a similar ban in 2013.
 Has it been successful for them?